tjmichael81/pythonScripts/README.md

 ###listDomainsForFields.py
 - For provided workspace, get feature datasets, feature classes, fields
 - Check if fields have domains.
 If so, get domain name and values (range and coded domains)

+###renameAGSCacheFiles.py
+- Input _alllayers folder from an ArcGIS Server-created cache (exploded format)
+- Convert directory and file names from hexadecimal to integer
+- Once converted the cache is in the correct format to be used as a hosted tile service